scarlinj/just-tech-news/README.md

 ### Usage

 Create an account to make a post, add a comment, or delete your posts/comments.
-You cann freely browse the content within the site.
+You can freely browse the content within the site.

 ![Image of Create Post page](/images/Create%20Post.JPG)